Who invented Monopoly? Sounds like a simple question, right? Well, maybe, but the answer is not so simple.

 Hasbro has sought to move with the times and introduce elements that appeal to modern consumers.
 There have been numerous tie-ins with movie and TV franchises like The Walking Dead and Star Wars (although strangely not Harry Potter).

 So, now you know who invented Monopoly!
 I think it is pretty unfair that Charles Darrow was able to take all the glory for himself whilst Lizzie Magie was almost completely erased from the history of the game.
-She died more or less penniless despite coming up with much of the original concept behind the Monopoly.
+She died more or less penniless despite coming up with much of the original concept behind Monopoly.

-It would have been nice if he or Parker Brothers had acknowledged the contribution that Lizzie Magie had made and given her co-creator status.
-But, maybe, after all, this is appropriate since this would go against the winner takes all mentality of Monopoly itself.
+Maybe, after all, this is appropriate since this would go against the winner takes all mentality of Monopoly itself.

 If you would like to know even more about the history of Monopoly please head over to see my Complete Monopoly History Timeline.